cygig/MCUVoltage/readme.md

 As you can see, each register is one byte or eight bits.
 Each bits are named and given a number from 7 to 0.

 MUX3 to MUX0 set which voltage source is measured against which one.
 The options are predetermined and presented in the datasheet.
-So if you want to set the bandgap voltage to be measured against Vcc, we need to set `1110` for MUX3 to 0 and `01` for REFS1 and 0.
+So if you want to set the input as bandgap voltage to be measured against Vcc as reference, we need to set `1110` for MUX3 to 0 and `01` for REFS1 and 0.

 ADLAR is used to left or right adjust the results, which we will be leaving it at default (right adjusted).
 Left adjust is often used to quickly read just the eight most significant bis out of the 10 in ADC conversion result.

 Bit 4 is not used so we will be leaving that alone to.
-For our bitmask, Bit4 and ADLR will be `00`
+For our bitmask, Bit 4 and ADLR will be `00`

-We use bitwise OR between the register and a bitmask to set a bit to 1.
+We use bitwise OR between the register data and a bitmask to set a bit to 1.
 Check out: [Extra: Bitmasking](#extra-bitmasking).

 So the code will be: